datumorphism/datumorphism.github.io/content/til/programming/run-program-in-background-ubuntu.md

 - 'basics'
 tags:
 - 'Linux'
-excerpt: Run a program in the background on ubuntu
+summary: Run a program in the background on ubuntu
 ---

 1. Make it excuable: `chmod +x program.py`